kammous/k8s-training-doc/content/02-Installation/_index.md

 # Installation

-In this chapter we will install virtualbox and setup networking.
+- In this chapter we will install VirtualBox and setup networking.
-We will lern how to install and configure Docker
+- We will learn how to install and configure Docker.
-Also we will install a two node kubernete cluster using kubeadm.
+- Also we will install a two node kubernetes cluster using kubeadm.